elenderg/PAL-1000/instruções de compilação.md

-`To decide if a rider is on any possessive (type 1 - single-quote, s, non-glom-byte):` `If the rider's source does not start with "'s", say no.` `Privatize the rider.`
+`To decide if a rider is on any possessive (type 1 - single-quote, s, non-glom-byte):` `If the rider's source does not start with "_'s", say no.` `Privatize the rider.`
 `Add 2 to the rider's source's first.`
 `If the rider's source is blank, say yes.`